FearlessSolutions/engineering-practice-domains/CONTRIBUTING.md

 - If you have any questions or need further clarification, please reach out to the Practice manager or post in the Slack channel.

-Thank you for contributing to the Data Practice Domain!
+Thank you for contributing to the Practice Domains!
 Your efforts are helping to enhance our collective knowledge and capabilities.